Computing the blocks of a quasi-median graph: Introduction

 Here we are interested in computing the cut vertices of a quasi-median graph as well as an associated decomposition of the graph.
 Recall that given a connected graph $G=(V(G),E(G))$, consisting of a set $V=V(G)$ of vertices and a set $E=E(G)$ of edges, a vertex $v\in V$ is called a \emph{cut vertex} of $G$ if the graph obtained by deleting $v$ and all edges in $E$ containing $v$ from $G$ is disconnected (for the basic concepts in graph theory that we use see, for example, (Diestel \cite{D10})).
-For example, the cut vertices of the quasi-median graph in Figure~\ref{fig:qm-graph} are represented by white vertices.
+For example, in quasi-median graph in Figure~\ref{fig:qm-graph} the cut vertices are precisely the white vertices and the black vertex~$s_8$.
 As with any graph, the cut vertices of a quasi-median graph decompose it into {\em blocks}, that is, maximal subgraphs which do not contain any cut vertices themselves.
 These blocks in turn, together with the information on how they are linked together, give rise to the \emph{block decomposition} of the graph (see Section~\ref{sec:block_decomp} for a formal definition of this decomposition that we shall use which is specific to quasi-median graphs).
-The main purpose of this paper is to provide an algorithm for computing the block decomposition of a quasi-median graph {\em without} having to compute the whole graph.
+It is well known, that the block decomposition of a given graph can be computed in linear time from its vertices and edges, however, the size of a quasi-median graph is usually exponential in the size of the sequence alignment.
+Therefore, the main purpose of this paper is to provide an algorithm for computing the block decomposition of a quasi-median graph {\em without} having to compute the whole graph.